Part 27 of Shipping Wonders of the World was published on Tuesday 11th August 1936.

 ILLUMINATED BY FLOODLIGHTS, the distinctive appearance of the Empress of Britain is emphasized.
 She is a Canadian Pacific liner with a gross tonnage of 42,348.
 One of the world’s largest ships, she has an overall length of 760 ft 6 in and a moulded beam of 97 ft 6 in.
 Her moulded depth to the top of her sun deck is 100 ft 6 in.
 The chapter beginning on page 141 fully describes this magnificent vessel.
 She was built in the same yard as the Queen Mary and was launched by H M King Edward VIII (then HRH the Prince of Wales) on June 11, 1930.

 Sailing ships were formerly classified by their size or employment, but it is now the custom to distinguish different types of vessels by defining their characteristic rigs.
-This chapter is by Frank Bowen and is designed to clarify, with its numerous illustrations, the definitions of the various rigs used.
+This chapter is designed to clarify, with its numerous illustrations, the definitions of the various rigs used.

 A FIVE-MASTED AUXILIARY SCHOONER of 1,859 tons gross, the Werner Vinnen is one of the fleet built for the firm of Vinnen of Hamburg about 1922.
 Her rig is peculiar having squaresail on the fore- and mizenmast.